Why is this important?

 What will the project achieve?

-A major deliverable from this project is the release of a freely accessible toolkit to help life science companies to implement the FAIR (Findable, Accessible, Interoperable, Reusable) guiding principles for data management and stewardship (DOI:10.1038/sdata.2016.18).
+- A freely accessible, co-created, and maintained FAIR toolkit to help life science companies to implement the FAIR (Findable, Accessible, Interoperable, Reusable) guiding principles for data management and stewardship (DOI:10.1038/sdata.2016.18).
+The FAIR Toolkit is articulated in Use cases and Methods (tools, training, change).
+It is connected to the FAIR cookbook, which was built by the FAIR+ project.

 The project team collected candidate content in a simple wiki and selected the most relevant content to support the implementation of FAIR by scientists in the life science industry.
 This enabled the specification, design, and development of a FAIR Toolkit website serving as a “one-stop-shop” to start the journey to support the FAIR data management life cycle.